 - x

-longitude values in numeric format.
+Longitude values in numeric format.
 Must be in the range \(\left[-180, 180 \right]\).

 - y

-latitude values in numeric format.
+Latitude values in numeric format.
 Must be in the range \(\left[-90, 90 \right]\).

 - address

-address column name in the output data (default
+Output address column name (default

 "address").- full_results